 - Fillings: caramelized or sauteed onions, spinach, asparagus, cherry tomatoes, peppers, mushrooms, bacon, ham, sausage.
 All fillings should be cooked except asparagus (which will have enough time to cook in the oven if not too thick) and green onions.
 Crumbled goat cheese can be added as well.

 - Seasonings: I used thyme, Dijon mustard. salt, pepper and a dash of nutmeg.
 You could also try paprika, a bit of hot sauce, rosemary, marjoram, dry mustard.

-- Toppings: If you just stick to a no-filling strata (almost like a savoury bread pudding), you can use toppings to enhance the flavours such as a chutney or sour cream with chives.
+- Toppings: If you just stick to a no-filling strata (almost like a savory bread pudding), you can use toppings to enhance the flavors such as a chutney or sour cream with chives.

 - For 10-15 minutes less baking time, remove casseroles from fridge a let sit on counter for 20-30 minutes before baking.